All Episodes

 What could be worse than Walmart?

-Here's a guy who didn't want a Walmart.
+Here's a guy going on to Walmart.

 This is funny.

-I about peed my pants when I re I I just I just love this kind of jabbing these people learning lessons the uh the hard way.
+I just love this kind of jabbing these people, learning lessons the hard way.

 Hi, welcome back.

-It's Rush Limbaugh and the EIB network coming to you from the illustrious and distinguished Limbaugh Institute for advanced conservative studies.
+It's Rush Limbaugh and the EIB Network coming to you from the illustrious and distinguished Limbaugh Institute for Advanced Conservative Studies.

-You ever wondered why and how I can do this program with half my brain tied behind my back and still outshine them all?
+You have people who ever wondered why my brain is so big, you ever wondered why and how I can do this program with half my brain tied behind my back and still outshine them all?

-Right here in this story, scientists have discovered that going veggie could be bad for your brain.
+The answer right here in this story, scientists have discovered that going veggie could be bad for your brain.

 Those on a meat-free diet six times more likely to suffer brain shrinkage.